 For more details, see our guide on how to customize WordPress excerpts with no coding required.

-Final Thoughts to Increase Your Blog Pageviews
+Final Thoughts to Increase Your Blog Pageviews and Lower Bounce Rate

 Over 70% of people abandoning your website will never return.
 This is why it’s important that you have a way to contact them after they leave, so you can get them to come back.

-Both of these will help you increase your website pageviews and overall traffic.
+Each of these will help you increase your website pageviews and overall traffic.

 You can also see our ultimate guide on how to increase blog traffic with 27 proven tips.